vishwateja123456/assignment-2--principles-of-databases--cs-565--fall-2024/README.md

 ---
 ## ❖・Due・❖

-Monday, 11 November 2024, at 10:00 PM. ***Note*: Per the syllabus, NO late submissions will be accepted**
+Tuesday, 12 November 2024, at 10:00 PM. ***Note*: Per the syllabus, NO late submissions will be accepted**

 ---